[sc name=”6789″][/sc]

 Final Thoughts

-Businesses and investors and financial analysts need a cost of equity calculator to determine shareholder required returns.
-The determination of cost of equity through CAPM model and dividend discount method and bond yield approach serves as fundamental knowledge for financial decision-making.
+Businesses and investors, and financial analysts need a cost of equity calculator to determine shareholders required returns.
+The determination of cost of equity through the CAPM model, and dividend discount method, and the bond yield approach serves as fundamental knowledge for financial decision-making.

-Businesses can optimize their financing approaches by using a combination of CAPM calculator and market risk premium calculator and cost of capital calculator to make data-supported investment choices.
+Businesses can optimize their financing approaches by using a combination of the CAPM calculator and market risk premium calculator, and cost of capital calculator to make data-supported investment choices.